SEL-Columbia/infrastructure-planning/missions/LocalDefaults-20160613.md

     Draft JSON file from Senegal defaults in configuration file Draft JSON file from Nigeria defaults
-    Revise parameter defaults to fit Nigeria defaults Draft step by step tutorial for converting from old NetworkPlanner parameters to new infrastructure-planning parameters
+    Revise parameter defaults to fit Nigeria defaults Write script to convert old parameters to new parameters